trinodb/trino.io/_posts/2019-05-21-optimizing-the-casts-away.md

 #### Improved JOIN performance

 What's nice about this optimization is that it *enables* other optimizations to work better.
-We mentioned earlier that comparisons that are not simple expressions between columns or columns and constants make it harder for the predicate pushdown optimization to infer predicates that can be propagated to the other branch of a join.
+We mentioned earlier that comparisons that are not simple expressions between columns, or between columns and constants, make it harder for the predicate pushdown optimization to infer predicates that can be propagated to the other branch of a join.

 Given two tables: